Glossary of Terms

 Ecology

-That branch of biological sciences that studies the interrelationships between
+That branch of biological sciences that studies the interrelationships between organisms and their environments.

 Ecosystem